Hallur20/GutenbergDatabaseExamProject/README.md

 ])
 ```

 <h3>2.
-Given a book title, your application plots all cities mentioned in this book "The Life and Most Surprising Adventures of Robinson Crusoe, of York, Mariner (1801)".</h3>
+Given a book title ("The Life and Most Surprising Adventures of Robinson Crusoe, of York, Mariner (1801)"), your application plots all cities mentioned in this book.</h3>

 ```mongo
 db.authors.aggregate([